DXFactor-Solutions/DXbanking_Demo/README.md

 # DXbanking_Demo
-For used only testing. after its done delete this
+Used only for testing. delete it after its done